 Metal and natural finished timber bench seats with complementary metal litter bins and bollards.
-Metal finish to be black powder -- coated.
+Metal

-Signage: Park type/standard metal pole for the pedestrian/bike path; other signage as detailed in the General
+Inish to be black powder -coated.

-Guideline section of this document.
+Parktype/standard metal pole for the pedestrian/bike path; other signage as detailed in the General Guideline section of this document.